How many websites use WordPress in 2022, and what is the WordPress market share?

-Customer needs are the concern of the WordPress development team, but Gutenberg editors prove that they are always on their toes to simplify the platform.
+Customer needs are a top concern of the WordPress development team, but Gutenberg editors prove that they are always under pressure to simplify the platform.

 Furthermore, as open-source software, WordPress enables web and plugin developers to express themself by contributing new CMS or developing existing ones.